lxbader/soundcloud-player/README.md

 scplay start --min-track-length 60   # Only tracks 60+ minutes
-scplay start --reset-config          # Re-enter your OAuth token (basically never needed) scplay download                      # Download all your liked tracks for offline use (the player doesn't use them yet)
+scplay start --reset-config          # Re-enter your OAuth token (basically never needed) scplay download                      # Download all your liked tracks for offline use (the player doesn't use them yet) scplay organise                      # Organise your offline library into folders/albums based on a config (see configs/)
 ```

 ## Controls